Abdul2/engineering-and-architecture/assessment.md

 - what disaster recovery do you have? active-active or active-passive?
 - what things are most likely to take you offline and what mitigations you are considering?
 - what is your strategy for dealing with an incident and who is responsible for doing this?
 - how did you evaluate what support arrangements are needed, and what arrangements have you got in place?
-Is this aligned with HOD’s solution for support?
+Is this aligned with the organisation's solution for support?